cmp-202/ssh2shell/README.md

 Usage:
 -------
 This example shows:
+* Use sudo su with user password
 * How to setup commands
 * How to test the response of a command and add more commands and notifications in the onCommandComplete callback function
 * Use the two notification types in the commands array: "\`full session text notification\`" and "msg:notification processed by the msg.send function".
 Neither of these command formats are run as commands in the shell.
 * Connect using a key pair with pass phrase
-* use sudo su with user password

 ```